micb25/chemtools/README.md

 A small collection of scripts that are useful for theoretical chemists.

 ## findcas.py
-A script that finds suitable AOs for active-space selection from a Molcas GUESSORB output file.
+A script that finds suitable AOs for active-space selection from a Molcas GUESSORB and RASSCF (experimental) output file.

 Usage:
 `./findcas.py molcas.output [-4d]`